Anna Eriksson: New style and film career (2010–)

 Eriksson's eighth and first English language studio album Garden of Love was released on 25 February 2010.
 The album was completely different in style from the artist's previous releases.
 The new album presented a shift to a more personal and dramatic expression for the former performer of pop-iskelmä music.
 All of the songs on the Garden of Love album are composed and written by Eriksson herself.

 In 2012 Eriksson released her latest studio album, Mana, which she composed, wrote and produced herself.
 In 2013, Eriksson was awarded the Teosto Prize (one of the biggest art prizes in the Nordic countries).
 The Mana album was a "bold break" from Eriksson's previous productions.
 Mana broke the gold barrier in 2012 with 14,000 copies sold.

 She also began work as a columnist for Turun Sanomat in 2012.

 In September 2018, avantgarde film M directed and produced by Eriksson was having the world premiere at the Venice International Film Critics Week, 75th Venice International Film Festival.
 Only one Finnish film has been selected for this section previously.
 Eriksson plays the lead role in the film and wrote the script, music, did sound design and editing herself.

 In 2019 the film received the Grand Prix and Best Feature Film awards at the Prague Independent Film Festival.

 The same year at Vienna Independent Film Festival, the film received the Best Feature Film and Best Cinematography awards.

 Eriksson received the Best director Tarkovsky Award 2019 at The Blow-up Arthouse Film Festival in Chicago.

 Eriksson's M - The Rituals of a Lonely B...H Art Exhibition was held in 2020 in Rauma Art Museum.

 Eriksson has no plans to release new music in the near future.
 However, she intends to continue performing as a singer.
 She next plans to film in the United States.

 In October 2018, Eriksson released a song "Gaia's Child" in collaboration with Stam1na.

 In March 2021 it has been confirmed that Eriksson has received government funding from Finland for her new feature film titled W. In August 2022, political art film W film directed and written by Eriksson had the world premiere at the Locarno Film Festival.
+The film won the Best Feature Film and Best Film Score awards at the Vienna Independent Film Festival.

+The film W received the Best Director, Best Actress (Anna Eriksson) and Best Art Direction awards at the 2023 Prague Independent Film Festival.

+In 2022 Anna Eriksson won the Espoo Ciné Film Award for her achievements in cinema.

+She received the grant by Kone Foundation for her new film E.